python/cpython/Doc/library/intro.rst

 The properties and behavior of Python on WebAssembly platforms depend on the `Emscripten`_-SDK or `WASI`_-SDK version, WASM runtimes (browser, NodeJS, `wasmtime`_), and Python build time flags.
-WebAssembly, Emscripten, and WASI are evolving and moving standards.
-Some features like networking may be supported in the future.
+WebAssembly, Emscripten, and WASI are evolving standards; some features like networking may be supported in the future.

 For Python in the browser, users should consider `Pyodide`_ or `PyScript`_.